Disappearance of Andrew Gosden: Day of the disappearance

-On 14 September 2007, the morning of his disappearance, Gosden had difficulty waking up and seemed particularly irritable.
-His mother has stated that this was unusual as he was normally awake on time.
+On 14 September 2007, the morning of his disappearance, Gosden had difficulty waking up and seemed particularly irritable, which was unusual for him.

-At 8:05 am, Gosden left the house and was witnessed walking across local Westfield Park to his usual bus stop by a family friend.
-Instead of taking the school bus, Gosden diverted from his usual route and walked to a cash machine where he withdrew £200 from his bank account.
-Although Gosden had £214 in his account, the cash machine would only allow withdrawals in £20 increments, limiting him to £200.
-Gosden was then recorded on a neighbour's CCTV system returning home.
+At 8:05 am, he left the house and was seen walking across local Westfield Park to his usual bus stop by a family friend.
+Instead of taking the school bus, he diverted from his usual route and walked to a cash machine, where he withdrew £200 from his bank account.
+Although Gosden had £214 in his account, the machine only allowed withdrawals in £20 increments, limiting him to £200.
+He was then recorded on a neighbour's CCTV system returning home.

 At home, Gosden placed his uniform in the washing machine and his blazer on the back of his chair.
-He changed into casual clothes, consisting of a black Slipknot T-shirt and black jeans, and took a bag embellished with various patches of rock and metal bands.
+He changed into casual clothes: a black Slipknot T-shirt and black jeans, with a watch on his left wrist.
+He took a bag embellished with patches of rock and metal bands.
 He also took his wallet, keys, and a PlayStation Portable (PSP) console.
-No other possessions were identified as missing, and he had not taken his passport with him.
-Gosden's father stated that his son did not appear to have taken a sweatshirt or coat with him, and had also not taken the charger for his PSP.
-Despite withdrawing £200 in cash from his account, Gosden also left behind around £100 in cash that he had saved from birthdays.
+No other possessions were identified as missing, and he had not taken his passport.
+His father stated that he did not appear to have taken a sweatshirt or coat with him, and had also not taken the charger for his PSP.
+Despite withdrawing £200 in cash, he left behind around £100 that he had saved from birthdays.

-At 8:30 am, Gosden departed the house for the final time and was seen heading down Littlemoor Lane, towards Westfield Park on the neighbour's CCTV camera.
-He then walked to Doncaster railway station and purchased a one-way ticket to London, which cost £31.40.
-The ticket seller told Gosden that a return ticket cost just 50p more, but he insisted on a single ticket.
+At 8:30 am, he left the house for the final time and was seen heading down Littlemoor Lane, towards Westfield Park on the neighbour's CCTV camera.
+Gosden then walked to Doncaster railway station and purchased a one-way ticket to London, which cost £31.40.
+The ticket seller told him that a return ticket cost only 50p more, but he insisted on a single ticket.

 At 9:35 am, Gosden was seen boarding the train to King's Cross station alone.
-A woman reported sitting next to Gosden, whom she described as being quiet and engrossed in playing his video game.
-When Gosden failed to attend morning lessons at his school, his teachers tried to contact his parents.
-The school inadvertently called the parents of a different child, leaving them a voicemail about Gosden's disappearance.
+A woman reported sitting next to him, describing him as quiet and engrossed in playing his video game.
+When he failed to attend morning lessons, his teachers tried to contact his parents.
+The school inadvertently called the parents of a different child, leaving them a voicemail about his disappearance.

-Gosden arrived at King's Cross station at 11:20 am.
-He was captured on CCTV leaving the main entrance of the station at 11:25 am.
-This was the last confirmed sighting of him.
+He arrived at King's Cross station at 11:20 am.
+He was captured on CCTV leaving the main entrance at 11:25 am.
+This was the last confirmed sighting of Gosden.